Aliases for COX7C Gene

 GeneCards Summary for COX7C Gene

 COX7C (Cytochrome C Oxidase Subunit VIIc) is a Protein Coding gene.
-Among its related pathways are Metabolism and Metabolism.
+Among its related pathways are Metabolism and Gene Expression.
 GO annotations related to this gene include cytochrome-c oxidase activity.

 UniProtKB/Swiss-Prot for COX7C Gene